Young scores NBA season-best 56 points; Blazers beat Hawks - NewsBreak

 The Blazers were without Lillard because of abdominal tendinopathy, which has bothered him since the Olympics.
 The team was also still missing backcourt teammate CJ McCollum because of a collapsed lung.

-But Nurkic, the starting center, returned from the protocols for the game against the Hawks, announcing his availability personally via Twitter.
-He finished with 21 points and 12 rebounds.
+But Nurkic, the starting center, returned from the protocols for the game against the Hawks, He finished with 21 points and 12 rebounds.

 Blazers coach Chauncey Billups also was back on the sideline after missing three games.